Making the most of your strategy execution

 OKRs help you create smarter goals.
 Ambitious objectives combined with the proof of key results are a long-term solution for deploying strategy.
 Objectives may shift as your strategic priorities do, while key results enforce actions that drive real impact.

-Because OKRs are a transparent system, accountability becomes a pillar in strategic planning.
+Because OKRs are a transparent system, accountability becomes a pillar in the strategic planning process.
 Initiatives are clearly tied to impact, and the ownership of goals aligns individuals to strategic outcomes.

 KPIs (key performance indicators) can be incorporated into OKRs, providing a purely quantitative feedback loop.
 As the health monitor of your active goals and business-as-usual processes, KPIs can be fine-tuned to reflect your strategic priorities.